volterraedge/terraform-provider-volterra/docs/resources/volterra_fast_acl.md

 ### Fast Acl Rules

-Fast ACL rules to match .
+Fast ACL rules to match.

 `action` - (Required) Action to be applied if traffic matched rule (pass, deny or rate limit).
 See [Action ](#action) below for details.